Trip to Malaysia, video no. 2: Cameron Highlands

 This article is supposed to be the introduction to the more elaborate one made on Malaysia’s beaches and nice resorts of Pangkor Islands.
-But it’s written afterwards, as it was more fun to deal with nice sunsets and tropical night timelapses than with tea-leaves and waterdrops in the tropical forrest
+But it’s written afterwards, as it was more fun to deal with nice sunsets and tropical night timelapses than with tea-leaves and water-drops in the tropical forest

-So, this was the beginning of the 2014 January’s winter vacation in Malaysia: after arriving in Kuala Lumpur and staying for 2 days, the next thing to visit was Cameron Highlands, a cool place in the mountains (aprox 1700m) where you can find many tea plantations and all kind of “farms” – butterfly, bea, flower, strawberry, lavander farms go on and on for kilometers along the road that leads to the main tea plantations of the area.
+So, this was the beginning of the 2014 January’s winter vacation in Malaysia: after arriving in Kuala Lumpur and staying for 2 days, the next thing to visit was Cameron Highlands, a cool place in the mountains (aprox 1700 m) where you can find many tea plantations and all kind of “farms” – butterfly, bees, flowers, strawberry, lavender farms go on and on for kilometers along the road that leads to the main tea plantations of the area.

 The main attraction of Cameron Highlands are, of course, the never ending hills covered with tea bushes.
 You experience an intense feeling of serenity walking among the green bushes.
 If you are lucky enough (I wasn’t) to get some sun rays, then everything will be very close to perfect.
 The bushes show different nuances of green and they spread for thousand of square meters all around you.
 Getting lost on the small path among the bushes is the best thing you can do for an hour or two while wondering on the hills as far as possible from the tourist eager to take photos of every… thing.